19hours/sg-statutes/Acts/Income Tax Act.md

 Provided that in the case of any unmarried child incapacitated from maintaining himselfby reason of physical or mental infirmity whose income was not more than $2,000 in that yearand in respect of whom —

-(A) a deduction is allowable under paragraph 1 of the Fifth Schedule, the deduction shall be increased to $3,500;
+(A) a deduction is allowable under paragraph 1 of the Fifth Schedule, the deduction shall be increased to $3,500 (if the year of assessment is 2008), or $5,500 (if the year of assessment is 2009 or a subsequent year of assessment);

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

-(B) no deduction is allowable under the Fifth Schedule, there shall be allowed a deduction of $3,500;
+(B) no deduction is allowable under the Fifth Schedule, there shall be allowed a deduction of $3,500 (if the year of assessment is 2008), or $5,500 (if the year of assessment is 2009 or a subsequent year of assessment);

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]